abuna1985/leetcode-javascript-algorithms/easy/palindrome-number/README.md

 ## Testing

 In the root folder, run the bash command `npm run test:pal-num`.
-6 tests will run and you will get a message all tests passed.
+7 tests will run and you will get a message in the terminal that all tests have passed.

 ## Solution